OpenNeuroDerivatives/ds001635-fmriprep/README.md

 # ds001635 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds001635](https://openneuro.org/datasets/ds001635).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds001635](https://openneuro.org/datasets/ds001635).

 ## Methods